 PSC has more than 200 global employees all contributing to helping power a more sustainable world.
-Our new monthly employee spotlight segment offers a look at what our hardworking people are all about when they’re not serving our clients and each other at work.
-September’s inaugural spotlight is on APAC Sales & Marketing Lead, Tina Kazmer.
+Our new employee spotlight segment offers a look at what our hardworking people are all about when they’re not serving our clients and each other at work.
+Our inaugural spotlight is on APAC Sales & Marketing Lead, Tina Kazmer.

 PSC: How would you describe your role at PSC?